BU-Spark/ml-atfal-mafkoda-missing-children/Deployment:FinalNBs/README.md

-#About the Notebooks
+# About the Notebooks

 DeepFace FR Deployment and Testing.ipynb supersedes DeepFace FR Beta Deployment.ipynb
 - in the notebook you will find how to run the Gradio interface along with some ways to test the Facial Recognition power on validation sets.
+- please download the database from https://drive.google.com/file/d/1252bZG0sUNZ_eJZlZKTobUmOLeV9G-nM/view?usp=share_link (embedding vectors are already present in this database, so it should take less than a few minutes to run.)

-- face_aging_app.ipynb is the Gradio interface for simply aging faces.
+face_aging_app.ipynb is the Gradio interface for simply aging faces.

 *in order to run the notebooks, you must have available GPUs.
+*Some paths may need to be changed.